Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 - **Resource Efficiency**: Optimize CPU/GPU usage for compute-heavy tasks.
 - **Real-World Use**: Power chatbots, content generators, or real-time AI apps.

-Ready to supercharge your AI service with concurrency?
-Let’s fire up the stove!

 ---